abdulhakim-altunkaya/bnb_patika_AMM/README.md

 ## Contributing :handshake:

-We welcome contributions from the community.
-If you wish to contribute, please take a moment to review our **Contributing Guidelines**.
+Contributions are welcome.
+If you wish to contribute, you can create a branch and later push it to merge.
+I will review your changes.

 ## License :scroll: